Apply for a direct rent payment – pilot research

 Over the past year we have been working with landlords to improve the process for requesting direct rent payments or rent arrears deductions for landlords with tenants claiming Universal Credit (UC).

-The Department for Work and Pensions (DWP) has been working with landlords, letting agencies and UC processing teams to fully understand the issues and their impact on both the landlord and DWP.
+The Department for Work and Pensions (DWP) has been working with landlords, letting agencies and UC processing teams to fully understand the issues and their impact on both the landlord and the DWP.
 This has included conducting face to face interviews, focus groups and testing of various service designs.

 The findings from this research have informed the design and development of a new online service for private landlords to request direct rent payments or rent arrears deductions, which aims to address some of the problems inherent in the current system.